redhat-sap/rhel-for-sap-configurator/README.md

 <p>This tool comes without support.
 Feedback welcome!</p>

 Usage:<br>
-1 - copy the files index.html, rhel-for-sap-configurator.css, and rhel-for-sap-configurator.js to a local directory<br>
+1 - Copy the files index.html, rhel-for-sap-configurator.css, and rhel-for-sap-configurator.js to a local directory<br>
-2 - open index.html in your web browser.
+2 - Open index.html in your web browser.
 In Chrome, this can be done by using <ctrl>-o.